Challenge 7: Stay alert

 - These alerts should be configured to trigger at different burn rates (e.g., 1.5-2.0x for slow burn, 10x for fast burn) to capture varying levels of degradation.

-- [Optional] Alert Activity: While the exact number of alerts triggered will vary depending on the system’s behavior, you should expect a few alerts.
+- [Optional] Alert Activity: While the exact number of alerts triggered will vary depending on the system’s behavior, may see a few alerts.
+Don’t be disappointed if you don’t.

 Learning Resources